habbis/techblog/content/post/zfs_server.md

 ```

-- Then I use usermod utillity to change user accouts.
-Inn this example i am going to add a user to the sudo group.
+- Then I use usermod utility to change user accounts.
+In this example I am·
+ going to add a user to the sudo group.·

 ```
     usermod -a -G sudo youruser
     usermod --append --groups sudo youruser

 ```

-- Then I use usermod utillity to change user accouts.
-Inn this example i am going to add a user to the sudo group.
-Here in this example sudo is enabled because you see the %sudo.
-If it's disabled you will se #%sudo.
+- Then I use usermod utility to change user accounts.
+In this example i am·
+ going to add a user to the sudo group.
+Here in this example sudo is enabled·
+ because you see the %sudo.
+If it's disabled, you will see #%sudo.·

 ```
     # User privilege specification